1. Incorporating Culture into Remote Policies For Law Firms

 Let's take a look at the inner workings of a virtual law office model.

 Essentially, a virtual law office model makes the profession mobile.
 It relies on a workspace with internet connectivity.
-Practices can save up on office space rent and energy consumption.
-Besides saving commute for both lawyer and client alike, a virtual law office model maintains professional ethics without compromising confidentiality.
+Remote working tools for law firms help save up on office space rent and energy consumption.
+Besides saving the commute for both lawyer and client alike, a virtual law office model maintains professional ethics without compromising confidentiality.

 An entirely virtual law office supports remote working for lawyers with several office functions.
 A few common characteristics include: